-Implants are used to replace missing roots and hold up replacement teeth that can be removable or permanently mounted on the implant.
+Implants are used to replace missing roots and to hold replacement teeth that can be permanently or removably attached.

-Because the implant integrates into the bone, we can treat it pretty much as a natural tooth, except that it is more delicate and that you need to be more careful when you are brushing and flossing your teeth.
-It is important to clean gently all surfaces of the implant.
-A toothbrush with longer bristles at its tip can help you clean behind the implant.
-Floss gently at least once a day, paying special attention to the junction between the implant and the gingiva.
-A floss threader can also be useful.
+Because the implant is integrated into the bone structure, it can be treated much like a natural tooth, except that it is more delicate and requires more care when cleaning with a brush and floss.
+You need to be gentle and clean all surfaces of the implant.
+A toothbrush with longer bristles at the tip can help you clean behind the implant.
+Gently floss at least once a day, paying special attention to the junction of the implant and the gum.
+A floss threader can be helpful.

-It is normal that the bone is narrowing if it does not support teeth anymore.
-Since the implant fuses with the jawbone, this is less likely to happen once you have implants.
+It is normal for the bone base to shrink if it no longer supports teeth.
+Since the implant is integrated into the bone structure, this is less likely to happen.

 However, if the teeth have been missing for some time, the bone mass may have decreased.
 A bone graft can rebuild the bone base to better support the implant by adding bone to the area of the narrowing.
 Your dentist or dental specialist will tell you if a graft is appropriate for you.